OSVTAC/project-recommendations/CONTRIBUTE.md

 You should group unrelated changes separately in different branches.

-Also, do not modify the table of contents in your PR or try to update or fix the section numbering if your changes affect the section numbering.
-If your PR is merged, the section numbers and table of contents will be updated automatically using a script.
+When proposing changes, you should **only modify the files in the `_source` directory**.
+Moreover, do not attempt to update or fix the section numbers if your changes affect the section numbering.
+If your PR is merged, the section numbers and table of contents will be updated automatically using the `prep.py` script.

 ## Suggesting Changes